 But I’m getting ahead of myself.

 The “Son of God” in the Bible

-The Bible uses this phrase a few dozen times but it usually – but always – refers to Jesus Himself.
+The Bible uses this phrase a few dozen times and it usually – but not always – refers to Jesus Himself.

 Secondly, Christians, the nation of Israel, angels, and a few people are occasionally referred as “sons of God”.
 However – as we will see in a minute – it has a slightly different meaning when applied to Christ.

-The root of the title “Son of God” and it’s meaning goes all the back to the beginning.
+As with all things Biblical, Context is absolutely crucial.
+(You can read my articles on Tithing, and Speaking in Tongues, and especially my article on Revelation if you disagree) The root of the title “Son of God” and its meaning goes all the back to the beginning.
 Specifically, Genesis 1 and the account of creation.
-So let’s take a look.

 Genesis 1: 11-12, 21, 24

 11 Then God said, “Let the earth sprout vegetation, plants yielding seed, and fruit trees on the earth bearing fruit after their kind with seed in them”; and it was so.